An Atavist Bible Standard

 Forces and Their Modus Operandi

 Revelation chapter 13 finally approaches the direct subject of the Jewish war forces and does so in the most unflattering way possible.
-Remaining true to the spirit of the situation it describes these wannabees as a monstrous amalgam, impulsive and of vicious intents; quick with its wits, but it is, at the very same time, slow of foot, spotted, and loud of mouth.
-Drawing from a well of motifs directly out of Daniel 7 John sees a beast that, essentially, cannot even help from inflicting upon itself self-harm (for these animals, in their ways, and in their natural impulses are contradictory in their passions from one another).
+Remaining true to the spirit of the situation, it describes these militant wannabee victors as a monstrous amalgam, impulsive and of vicious intents; quick with its wits, but it is, at the very same time, slow of foot, spotted, and loud of mouth.
+Drawing from a well of motifs directly out of Daniel 7:4-6 John sees a beast that, essentially, cannot even help from inflicting harm upon itself (for these animals, in their natural impulses are contradictory in their passions from one another).
 In other words, this conglomerate being can only hurt itself and others as it seeks to exist and persist.21

-The first year of the war, which was intended to throw Roman power out, backfired quickly and became an intractable, internecine civil war.
+The first year of the war, which was intended to repudiate Roman rule in the Holy Land, backfired quickly and became an intractable, internecine civil war.
 Jerusalem had never seen anything like it, nor would it ever happen on this scale again.
 But the storm was far from over, as misfortunes multiplied faster than the seditious could hope to respond.
-Overwhelmed by famine, disease, and infighting, the Romans, finally freed from their own domestic troubles, close in on Jerusalem as the Jewish rebellion/ civil war drags on.
+Overwhelmed by famine, disease, and infighting the Jewish rebellion/ civil war drags on.

 The Fifth Section: The Seven Bowls Readied